SaravananJaichandar/Harry-Potter-s-Invisible-cloak-using-Opencv/README.md

 # Harry-Potter-s-Invisible-cloak-using-Opencv

-We all have used to witness and wondered about the invisible cloak in the harry potter movie, but how come it is possible ? is it a computer graphics ?
+We all have witnessed and wondered about the invisible cloak in the harry potter movie, but how come it is possible ? is it a computer graphics ?

 No !!!!!
 It is possible with our python's very own opencv library !!